storageos/storageos.github.io/_docs/operations/external-kv.md

 # External key-value store

-StorageOS uses a key-value store to save cluster configuration.
+StorageOS uses a key-value store to keep cluster metadata across the distributed platform.
 The key-value backend can be `embedded` or `etcd`.
+The `embedded` option is set by default and it enforces StorageOS to start internal processes of etcd.
+The first 1 or 3 nodes that start StorageOS have an embedded etcd server.
+The rest of the nodes act as etcd clients keeping consistency of the cluster by communicating with the servers.
+The role of the embedded etcd cannot be changed once a StorageOS container has started.
+Therefore, etcd embedded is only recommended for testing and clusters with low amount of nodes where zero config deployments are convenient.

+&nbsp; <!-- this is a blank line -->

-It is recommended to use `etcd` for large production deployments, where high availability and fault tolerance are mandatory.
-To use the etcd cluster provisioned and maintained outside the scope of StorageOS, StorageOS will reference the etcd endpoint using env variables.
+__It is recommended to use an external etcd cluster for production deployments__, where high availability and fault tolerance are mandatory.
+To use an etcd cluster provisioned and maintained outside the scope of StorageOS, StorageOS will reference the etcd endpoint using env variables.

 The specific env variables are (both are needed):

-* `KV_BACKEND`: Set it to `etcd`
+* `KV_BACKEND`: Set this to `etcd`
 * `KV_ADDR`: Comma separated list of etcd targets, in the form host[:port].

-## Best practices
+&nbsp; <!-- this is a blank line -->

-Etcd availability is mandatory for a proper functioning of StorageOS.
+Etcd availability is mandatory for proper functioning of StorageOS.
 Relevant operations such as create, mount, delete or unmount volumes require access to the etcd cluster.

+When using an external `etcd`, the user must maintain the availability and integrity of the etcd cluster, so StorageOS can use it as a service.

 It is highly recommended to keep the cluster backed up and ensure high availability of its data.
 It is also important to keep the latency between StorageOS nodes